 - Install a high acoustic fence as a reflecting barrier.
 An acoustic fence is one without any holes or gaps, such as lapped and capped timber or Colorbond steel.

-It should be noted that it is quite possible to hear an air conditioner even if it is 10 – 20 dB below background noise; the implications of this are clearly that even though an air conditioner is quieter than background noise during the day, you still may not be able to use it at night time if your neighbours object.
+It should be noted that it is quite possible to hear an air conditioner even if it is 10 – 20 dB below background noise; the implications of this are clear that even though an air conditioner is quieter than background noise during the day, you still may not be able to use it at night time if your neighbours object.

 Remember this is all so you don’t need to apply for a DA.
 So, if you think there are likely to be problems then formally lodging a Development Application may be the way to go.

 Please understand that unless you commission an acoustic consultants report then it is not possible for us to say with 100% certainty that your installation will comply with the regulations.
-We would have to use guess work to estimate the sound pressure level at your boundary and we are not competent engineers in this field.
-In practice this means there may be additional costs incurred due to compliance issues should they arise.
+We would have to use guesswork to estimate the sound pressure level at your boundary and we are not competent engineers in this field.
+In practice, this means there may be additional costs incurred due to compliance issues should they arise.